Still, you need a strategy before you start to get the best results.

 You may have one or both goals in mind, as long as you have a clear understanding of the people or businesses you want to attract.

 The best ways to evaluate new markets is with demographic or firmographic information.
 Demographics refers to consumer ages, genders, locations, and other information.
-Firmographics relates to companies, their employees, their products, and more.
+Firmographics relate to companies, their employees, their products, and more.

 If you sell consumer-based products, you want to use demographics to research current and new markets.
 If you run a B2B company, you want to use firmographics.